Skip to content

 https://api.acme.com/api/webhooks/slack

 The webhook does not use a Centaur API key.
 Slack signs every request with X-Slack-Signature and X-Slack-Request-Timestamp; the Slackbot validates that HMAC signature with SLACK_SIGNING_SECRET before it routes the event to the API.
-After validation, the Slackbot calls Centaur's agent API with SLACKBOT_API_KEY.
+After validation, the Slackbot calls Centaur's api-rs session API with SLACKBOT_API_KEY.

 During a Slack delivery, the API owns the execution state while Slackbot owns Slack rendering: opening or updating the thread UI, streaming chunks, rendering steps, and posting the final answer.
 The landing page preview shows that Slack thread surface; the durable API lifecycle above is the system underneath it.